mighty-gerbils/gerbil/doc/reference/std/misc/vector.md

 # Vector

-The `:std/misc/vector` library provides common vector functions that complement those provided by RnRS, Gambit and `:std/srfi/43`.
+The `:std/misc/vector` library provides common vector functions that complement those provided by RnRS, Gambit, `:std/srfi/43` and `:std/srfi/133`.

 ::: tip To use the bindings from this module:
 ```scheme